pingcap/docs-cn/tidb-cloud/import-parquet-files.md

     - **Data Format**: select **Parquet**.
     - **Setup Credentials** (This field is visible only for AWS S3): enter the Role ARN value for **Role-ARN**.
     - **Target Database**: fill in the **Username** and **Password** fields.
-    - **DB/Tables Filter**: if necessary, you can specify a [table filter](https://docs.pingcap.com/tidb/stable/table-filter#cli).
-Currently, TiDB Cloud only supports one table filter rule.
+    - **DB/Tables Filter**: if necessary, you can specify a [table filter](/table-filter.md#syntax).
+If you want to configure multiple filter rules, use `,` to separate the rules.
     - **Object Name Pattern**: enter a pattern that matches the names of the Parquet files to be imported.
 For example,`my-data.parquet`.
     - **Target Table Name**: enter the name of the target table.
 For example, `mydb.mytable`.

-4. Click **Import** to start the import task.
+4. Click **Import**.

+    A warning message about the database resource consumption is displayed.

+5. Click **Confirm**.

+    TiDB Cloud starts validating whether it can access your data in the specified bucket URL.
+After the validation is completed and successful, the import task starts automatically.
+If you get the `AccessDenied` error, see [Troubleshoot Access Denied Errors during Data Import from S3](/tidb-cloud/troubleshoot-import-access-denied-error.md).

-5. When the import progress shows success, check the number after **Total Files:**.
+6. When the import progress shows success, check the number after **Total Files:**.

     If the number is zero, it means no data files matched the value you entered in the **Object Name Pattern** field.
 In this case, check whether there are any typos in the **Object Name Pattern** field and try again.